Chrystalkey/landtagszusammenfasser/SETUP.md

 Note that the provided docker-compose file does _not_ contain any actual credentials (except for the test root api key which is irrelevant).
 I personally use git stash to keep one version of it containing all relevant credentials on hand.

-Remember to set the OPENAI_API_KEY and LTZF_API_KEY variables properly!
+Remember to set the OPENAI_API_KEY and LTZF_API_KEY variables properly when containerizing ltzf-collector!